kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Build_Plugin.md

 > [Read About PlayerConfig]()

-To get your plugin's config you must add him to playerConfig instance.
+To get your plugin's configuration, you'll need to add it to the `playerConfig` instance as follows.

 >swift